sandbox-quantum/Tangelo/README.rst

 You can visualize a number of pre-run notebooks directly on Github or in our Sphinx documentation.
 If you'd like to be able to run them locally, we suggest you use `Jupyter notebooks inside a virtual environment <https://janakiev.com/blog/jupyter-virtual-envs/>`_.

-- Install Jupyter in your environment:
+- Install Jupyter and ipykernel in your environment:
 .. code-block::

-   pip install jupyter
+   pip install jupyter ipykernel

 - To make sure the notebooks allow you to set the kernel corresponding to your virtual environment:
 .. code-block::

-   pip install --user ipykernel
    python -m ipykernel install --user --name=myenv

 Tests